Create and Connect a Remote GKE Cluster to Data Lakehouse

 kubectl apply -f csr.yaml

-Approve the Certificate Signing Request:
+Step 3.5: Approve and Retrieve the Certificate

 kubectl certificate approve myuser